Factor Investing & Analysis Guide

 Factor Analysis to Review Portfolio Risk

-A common Venn use case is reviewing a manager’s factor analysis output to better understand their style and approach, and how it may lead to portfolio risk.
+A common Venn use case is reviewing a manager’s factor analysis output to better understand their style and approach, and how it may contribute to total portfolio risk.

 Sometimes the output can help confirm one’s understanding of what the manager is doing, and other times it can lead to questions for the manager about portfolio management and potential exposure.